uggla/synergydemo/README.md

 A small application to highlight HPE Synergy hardware and especially the Oneview unified API.
 This is a home made application that allow user to Reserve, deploy and run containers on the underlying hardware.

-This application uses python oneview, docker libraries.
+This application uses python oneview and docker libraries.

 # Screenshots